 Aconitum napellus is a PERENNIAL growing to 1.5 m (5ft) by 0.3 m (1ft in).

-It is hardy to zone 6 and is not frost tender.
-It is in leaf 10-Feb It is in flower from Jul to August, and the seeds ripen from Jun to July.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees.
+See above for USDA hardiness.
+It is hardy to UK zone 6 and is not frost tender.
+It is in leaf from February to October, in flower from July to August, and the seeds ripen from June to July.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils and can grow in heavy clay soil.
-Suitable pH: acid, neutral and basic (alkaline) soils and can grow in very acid and very alkaline soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils and can grow in very acid and very alkaline soils.

 It can grow in semi-shade (light woodland) or no shade.
 It prefers moist soil.